Opinion: The New York Knicks Should Trade For Myles Turner

-The New York Knicks are off to an excellent start to the 2021-22 NBA season.
+The New York Knicks are 5-2 and off to an excellent start to the 2021-22 NBA season.

-They have a 5-1 record after their 123-117 win over the New Orleans Pelicans on Saturday night in Louisiana.

-Their record is tied for the best in the NBA, and they also knocked off the Chicago Bulls who were 4-0 prior to their matchup on Thursday night in Chicago.

 This is also coming off of a season where Julius Randle was an All-Star, Tom Thibodeau was the NBA's Coach of The Year and the Knicks had a 41-31 record that gave them home-court advantage in the Eastern Conference Playoffs.